daniel-wrench/daniel-wrench/README.md

 - 👋 Hi, I’m @daniel-wrench
 - 👀 I’m interested in applying statistical and machine learning methods to interesting problems.
-My favourite topics are space exploration (especially of the Moon) and global development.
+My favourite topics are space exploration (especially of the Moon), global development, and New Zealand bird conservation.
-- 🌱 I’m currently learning about Data Science in Practise and Computational Statistics as part of my Master of Applied Statistics at Victoria University of Wellington.
+- 🌱 I’m currently learning about Practical Data Science and Computational Statistics as part of my Master of Applied Statistics at Victoria University of Wellington.
 - 💞️ I’m looking to collaborate on any projects related to my interests.
 - 📫 How to reach me: email me at spanner199@gmail.com